Specialist Learning Areas

 Years 5 & 6 are involved in a camp program.
 Each year level has a specific focus on social development and is linked to curriculum areas.

 Children who do not have a permission note signed by a parent or guardian will not be permitted to go on an excursion.
 A separate permission note is sent home for each excursion.
-Correct uniform is to be worn for all excursions.
+The correct uniform is to be worn for all excursions.

 Homework is set to develop organisational skills, to develop the ability to work independently and to study.
 Parental help will be needed to establish these patterns.
 Homework can be another opportunity for child/parent contact.
 There is a Loreto Homework Diary for children in Years 3 to 6 which parents are requested to sign each night.